Skip to content

 Berlin is not beautiful in the classical sense.

-Start with Kreuzberg .
+Start with Kreuzberg.

-• Walking along the Landwehr Canal
+• Walk along the Landwehrkanal

 • Observe the buildings without looking for symmetry